Belt buckle: Types

-Box-out buckles make the traditional belt seen today.
-Usually made with an enduring leather or other synthetic material as the band, these belt buckles are less functional but more fashionable.
-These belts became popular after Hollywood began using them in movies for their "fresh and new look."
-Now they dominate belt production, and are viewed as a more attractive belt.

-Box-frame buckles are another, 20th-century style of military friction buckle, common on webbed belts.
+Box-frame buckles are a 20th-century style of military friction buckle, common on webbed belts.
 The box-frame buckle consists of three parts (front, back and post).
 An adjustable captive post sits perpendicular to the belt to press it against the outer "box," which completely surround the webbing and minimize accidental adjustments should part of the belt snag on something.
 There may or may not be a metal tip on the opposite "tongue" end of the belt for easier insertion.

 O-Ring/D-Ring buckles use one or two rings to form the buckle.
 The belt is fastened by threading through the ring(s).
-This is used with braided, wedding, and canvas belts.
+This is used with braided, webbing, and canvas belts.

+Quick-release buckles are found in various forms and are typically used on webbing equipment.

 Snap/Side release buckles use male and female ends to snap together.
 They are more functional and often used for outdoor activities.

 Earlier, military-style buckles often use friction and are designed for use with cloth belts or straps.
 Simple friction buckles are one-piece frames with no prong whatsoever, the strap or belt winding through a series of slots, and may more technically be called "belt slides" or "belt trims."
 Although technically not buckles, other fasteners such as plastic "side-clasp" or even seat belt latches are also often used on belts, and colloquially called buckles.